 1986 U.S. Ct of Appeals 7th circuit

 Posture: Ct of Appeals reversed and remanded the case to the trial ct.
-Trial court decided to dismiss complaint.
-Case began in Illinois federal court.
+The trial court decided to dismiss the complaint.
+The case began in Illinois federal court.

-Facts: Class action against State of Illinois with sex discrimination, the complaint is a wage complaint.
-District judge dismissed complaint because it was a comparable worth case which does not violate federal anti-discrimination law.
+Facts: Class action against the State of Illinois with sex discrimination, the complaint is a wage complaint.
+The district judge dismissed the complaint because it was a comparable worth case which does not violate federal anti-discrimination law.
 Plaintiff appeals because that was not what the case was about.

 Reasoning: If they really are just complaining about a lack of a comparable worth study to make sure men and women get the same pay, then there is no case.
 Posner wants to look closer at the complaint.
 A complaint cannot be dismissed merely because it includes invalid claims along with a valid claim.
 Posner says that when a defendant is unclear about a particular allegation, the plaintiff must amend for a more definite statement.
 Otherwise, it would not be fair.
 He finds that if the government willfully decided not to pay comparable wages because they thought men deserved to pay more, then the complaint can exist and survive a motion to dismiss.
 A complaint is not required to allege all, or even any, of facts logically entailed by the claim.

 Visiting: http://www.fbdetox.com to rid yourself of that social media addition.